AaltoSciComp/scicomp-docs/triton/accounts.rst

    request.
 -  Accounts are for

-   - Researchers (as in, affiliated with a research PI in any way)
+   - Researchers (as in, affiliated with a research PI in any way).
+     Please tell us who your supervisor is in your account request.
    - Students coming to one of our `Scientific Computing in Practice courses <scip_>`_ which uses Triton.
-   - Students in other courses should ask their instructor to contact us first to discuss access.
+   - Students in other courses should ask their instructor to contact us first to discuss if Triton is an appropriate resource.

 .. _scip: http://science-it.aalto.fi/scip/